HenrikBechmann/react-infinite-grid-scroller/BACKLOG.md

 - dense: grid dense; preload, or keepload with offset 0 (start of list) required
 - border color animation for reset contents
 - find a way to specify a cell focus before reload, and carry forward
-- add cradlestate to 'scrolling' reason returned with reportReferenceIndex function, and isolate cradlestate into separate parameter